mozilla-iam/cis/docs/PersonAPI.md

 For example:

-> I need access to the office location of all employees (classification: STAFF CONFIDENTIAL, display: staff) so that I can send messages about when
+> I need access to the office location of all employees (`classification:workgroup:staff_only`, `display:staff`) so that I can send messages about when
 > their office will be closed during the holidays.